EbookFoundation/oapen-suggestion-service/README.md

    > Add information on how to retrieve certificate from DigitalOcean managed DB.

-Once you have acquired a certificate for your managed database, copy it into `/api/certificates`.
-When the image is built and spun up, Docker will add this certificate to a single file that lists all certificates available within the API container.
-Referencing this file in the client connection configuration will allow us to access the database.
+Create a directory in `api` called `certificates`.
+Once you have acquired a certificate for your managed database, copy it into `/api/certificates`. *Make sure that this file is named `ca-certificate.crt`, or ensure that the name of your certificate matches the `CA_CERT` variable in your `.env`.*

 ## Running